Saransh-cpp/Saransh-cpp.github.io/_pages/opensource.md

        <col span="1" style="width: 35%;">
   </colgroup>
   <tr>
-    <td style="text-align:justify; padding-bottom: 20px; padding-right: 30px">Vector is a Python 3.6+ library for 2D, 3D, and Lorentz vectors, especially arrays of vectors, to solve common physics problems in a NumPy-like way. <br> <br>
+    <td style="text-align:justify; padding-bottom: 20px; padding-right: 30px">Vector is a Python 3.7+ library for 2D, 3D, and Lorentz vectors, especially arrays of vectors, to solve common physics problems in a NumPy-like way. <br> <br>
-    In-progress.
+    My IRIS-HEP fellowship work was focused around developing vector.
+I Prepared Vector for the v0.9.0, v0.10.0 and v1.0.0 (first major release) releases by developing new public API, fixing bugs, writing documentation, and building new infrastructure.
+This work was carried under the supervision of CERN and Princeton researchers. <br> <br>
+    The major release is currently being used by researchers at CERN, ATLAS, CMS, and Princeton University to construct 4D jagged (awkward) vectors and perform Just-In-Time compiled vector operations in Python. <br> <br>
+    I still contribute to vector and the HEP ecosystem in various forms!

   </td>
     <td><img style="float: right; width:100%" src="../assets/img/vector-logo.png"></td>